codinglawyer/codinglawyer.io/posts/05-my-first-tech-talk/index.md

 seo_title: My first tech talk.
 A step outside my comfort zone that paid off!
 slug: my-first-tech-talk
 description:
   I want to share with you my experience from my first tech talk.
-I will take you through the whole process from the application submission to the speaking on the stage.
+I will take you through the whole process from the application submission to the speaking on a stage.
 tags:
 - motivation
 - speaking
 thumbnail:
-- /images/one-way.jpg
+- stage
 ---

 ![](./images/stage.jpg)